 The above are, of course, broad generalisations and every family is different.
 Additionally, the school is proud that Gad's Hill is becoming an increasingly ethnically diverse place of learning, with an increasing number of families of Asian and African origins choosing the school.
 As such, the school is becoming more representative of the ethnicity of the area it serves.
-Across the whole school, 61% of pupils are White British (48% are White British in Kindergarten, 69% in Juniors and 62% in Seniors).
+Across the whole school, just over 50% of pupils are White British.
 The curriculum has been developed in recent years to reflect and celebrate these different backgrounds and cultures.

-The introduction of a Senior School scholarship programme offering fee discounts of up to 100% has further contributed to the broadening of pupils' backgrounds.
-The Senior School remains the most financially accessible independent school within the commutable distance.
+The introduction of an Upper School scholarship programme offering fee discounts of up to 100% has further contributed to the broadening of pupils' backgrounds.
+The Upper School remains the most financially accessible independent school within the commutable distance.